Vision, Mission, Values

 System-wide change requires system-wide involvement.

-Right now, most networks don’t yet include all of the players necessary to bring about systemic change.
-Libraries, archives, museums, publishers, and researchers have largely worked within their own silos, but each is an essential player within a bigger system of knowledge creation and dissemination.
-Bridging these stakeholders to catalyze change is our core purpose.
+Right now, most networks don’t yet include all of the stakeholders necessary to bring about systemic change.
+Knowledge organizations have largely worked within their own silos, but each is an essential contributor within a bigger system of knowledge creation and dissemination.